 All teacher education majors will participate in twelve weeks of full-time practice teaching at nearby schools.
 During the twelve weeks the student-teacher receives close and continuous supervision and guidance from teaching personnel at the school and by a member of the New Hampshire College faculty.
+Submission of a student teaching portfolio at the conclusion of the internship is required.
 Weekly seminars at the college may also be held.
-Prerequisites: Prior acceptance into the teacher education program; one or more teaching methods courses; senior standing; permission of the teacher education coordinator at least three months prior to registration.
+Prerequisites: Prior acceptance for student teaching: a passing score on Praxis I, one or more teaching methods courses; senior standing; permission of the teacher education coordinator at least three months prior to registration.
 Offered every term.